Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Real-data examples

-The data used in this example is also obtained from the Household, Income, and Labour Dynamics in Australia (HILDA) survey for the year 2014.
+The data used in this example is also obtained from the HILDA survey for the year 2014.
 We use 50 variables consisting of 30 categorical variables and 20 continuous variables.
 The continuous variables include income, SF36 continuous health score, weight in kg, height in cm, and hours/mins per week for the following activities: paid employment, travelling to/from paid employment, household errands, housework, outdoor tasks, playing with the children, playing with other people children, volunteer work, and caring for disabled relatives.
-The categorical variables include community participation activities (11 variables), personal satisfaction variables (8 variables), including satisfaction with financial situation, personal safety, employment opportunities, questions about the current job situation (10 variables), and a question about the availability of internet at home .
-In this example, we fit a Gumbel copula model for a subset of $n=1000$ individuals.
+The categorical variables include community participation activities (11 variables), personal satisfaction variables (8 variables), satisfaction with financial situation, personal safety, employment opportunities, questions about the current job situation (10 variables), and a question about the availability of internet at home.
+In this example, we fit a Gumbel copula model for the first $n=1000$ individuals.

-Table~\ref{tab:Posterior-mean-estimates mixed margin} summarises the estimation results and shows that: (i)~The four PM samplers perform equally well for this example. (ii)~The VBIL estimator is at least three times faster than the PM estimators. (iii)~All estimates are close to each other.
+Table~\ref{tab:Estimates-of-the mixed real} summarises the estimation results and shows that: (i)~The block PM sampler is better than the correlated PM in terms of the time normalized variance TNV. (ii)~The VBIL is at least five times faster than the PM approaches. (iii)~All estimates are close to each other.

-Section~\ref{app: Clayton copula well being} gives further results for this example, which confirm that all the PM samplers, as well as the VBIL estimator, converge adequately.